CLAMP-IT/moodle-block_clampmail/README.md

 ## Download

-Visit [Quickmail's Github page][quickmail_github] to either download a package or clone the git repository.
+Visit [Quickmail's Github page][clampmail_github] to either download a package or clone the git repository.

 ## Installation